aniru-dh21/Realtime-Chat-App-With-Rooms/README.md

 5. Enter the instance and click the Instance Details button and also create create your instance credentials.

 6. HarperDB has a generous free tier that we can use for this project, so select that.

+7. Check your details are correct, then create the instance.